 Question Answering - OpenAI

-- The OpenAI Question and Answer (Q&A) module is a Weaviate module for answer extraction from data through the OpenAI completions endpoint.
+- The OpenAI Question and Answer (Q&A) module is a Weaviate module for answer extraction from data through the OpenAI completions endpoint or the Azure OpenAI equivalent.

 - The module depends on a text vectorization module that should be running with Weaviate.